sjbennett123/polarlarp/content/monster_manual/homegrown/undead_council_members.md

 Body: 50

 defenses:
+ - No Metabolism
+ - Immune to pin/blind/web/confine
- - No Metabolism, Immune to pin/blind/web/confine, Immune to Ice (Double taken from Flame), Healed by Chaos
+ - Immune to Ice (Double taken from Flame)
+ - Healed by Chaos

 weapons: 2 Claws